SOLTECH Named A Top Workplace for the Fifth Consecutive Year! Learn more

 Step 3: Detailed Design

-In the Detailed Design phase, your project’s previous high-level scoping gets refined and grows as you take it through the three stages of custom software design:
+When creating the statement of work for your software design project, you’ll also want to consider how the final product will be brought to life.
+In this phase of the SOW process, your project’s previous high-level scoping gets refined and grows as you take it through the three stages of custom software design:

-2. Technical Design: Translation of Requirements into a Technical Design
+2. Technology Design: Translation of requirements into a technical design.

 user-design

-It’s easy to talk of dreams and goals for a software project.
+It’s easy to talk about dreams and goals for a software project.
 It’s harder to start drawing lines and assigning figures to them.
-Putting together a project scope can be a project by itself—requiring 40 or even 80 hours.
+That’s where creating a robust statement of work for software development comes into play.

 project-planning